 There are a number of ways to get screened for colorectal cancer, but a colonoscopy is the only one that can help prevent cancer from even starting.

-Since we started doing colonoscopies in the United States, the risk of getting and dying from colorectal cancer has greatly decreased.
+“Since we started doing colonoscopies in the United States, the risk of being diagnosed with and dying from colorectal cancer has greatly decreased,” says Dr. Lipman.

-If you’re 50 years old, it’s time to get a colonoscopy.
+If you’re 45 years old, it’s time to get a colonoscopy.
 If everything looks good and you have no polyps, you won’t need another one for 10 years.

 Some people need to start getting colonoscopies earlier.
 People with a history of colorectal cancer in their families or people with other problems with their colon are at higher risk and may need to start having colonoscopies earlier.

-A lot of things other than cancer can cause blood in the stool, but you should see your doctor to make sure everything is OK.
+Issues other than cancer can cause blood in the stool, but you should see your doctor to make sure everything is OK.

 Overall, we have made tremendous strides in treating colorectal cancer.
 Most colorectal cancers can be treated with surgery to remove the part of the bowel that has cancer in it.
 Usually, this can be done without having an ostomy bag, and can often be performed laparoscopically with small incisions.

-Overall, colorectal cancer is highly preventable, and if detected early, it’s also one of the most curable types of cancer.
-Up to 85 percent of colorectal cancers could be prevented or successfully treated if everyone who is eligible for a colonoscopy got screened.
+“Overall, colorectal cancer is highly preventable, and if detected early, it’s also one of the most curable types of cancer,” Dr. Lipman notes.
+Up to 85% of colorectal cancers could be prevented or successfully treated if everyone who is eligible for a colonoscopy got screened.